TaitoUnited/wordpress-template/README.md

 ## Links

-Non-production basic auth credentials: `user` / `painipaini`.
-If the admin account is shared among people, you can find the admin credentials from shared password manager.
+Non-production basic auth credentials: `TODO` / `TODO`.
+If the admin account is shared, you probably know where to find the shared credentials.

 [//]: # (GENERATED LINKS START)